Q: What is inside the Monkey Forest?

 Q: Is it safe for the visitors to interact with the monkeys?

-A: Yes of course, as long as the visitors don’t touch and play with the monkey, and please ask assistance from the staff if needed.
+A: Yes, as long as the visitors don’t touch and play with the monkey, follow our Guidelines and please ask assistance from the staff if needed.

 Q: Can visitors feed the monkeys?